-CENTURY HEATING LIMITED WARRANTY
+DROLET LIMITED LIFETIME WARRANTY

 The warranty of the manufacturer extends only to the original retail purchaser and is not transferable.
-This warranty covers brand new products only, which have not been altered, modified nor repaired since shipment from factory.
+This warranty covers brand new products only, which have not been altered, modified nor repaired since shipment from the factory.
+Proof of purchase (dated bill of sale), model name and serial number must be supplied when making any warranty claim to the DBOLET dealer.

 This warranty applies to normal residential use only.
-Damages caused by misuse, abuse, improper installation, lack of maintenance, over firing, negligence or accident during transportation, power failures, downdrafts, venting problems or under-estimated heating area are not covered by this warranty.
+This warranty is void if the unit is used to burn material other than cordwood (for which the unit is not certified by EPA) and void if not operated according to the owner's manual.
+Damages caused by misuse, abuse, improper installation, lack of maintenance, over firing, negligence or accident during transportation, power failures, downdrafts, venting problems or underestimated heating area are not covered by this warranty.
 The recommended heated area for a given appliance is defined by the manufacturer as its capacity to maintain a minimum acceptable temperature in the designated area in case of a power failure.

 This warranty does not cover any scratch, corrosion, distortion, or discoloration.
-Any defect or damage caused by the use of unauthorized or other than original parts voids this warranty.
+Any defect or damage caused by the use of unauthorized or other than the original parts voids this warranty.
 An authorized qualified technician must perform the installation in accordance with the instructions supplied with this product and all local and national building codes.
-Any reclamation related to an improper installation is not covered by this warranty.
+Any service call related to an improper installation is not covered by this warranty.

 The manufacturer may require that defective products be returned or that digital pictures be provided to support the claim.
 Returned products are to be shipped prepaid to the manufacturer for investigation.
 Transportation fees to ship the product back to the purchaser will be paid by the manufacturer.
-All parts costs covered by this warranty are limited according to the table below.
+Repair work covered by the warranty, executed at the purchaser's domicile by an authorized qualified technician requires the prior approval of the manufacturer.
+All parts and labour costs covered by this warranty are limited according to the table below.

 The manufacturer, at its discretion, may decide to repair or replace any part or unit after inspection and investigation of the defect.
 The manufacturer may, at its discretion, fully discharge all obligations with respect to this warranty by refunding the wholesale price of any warranted but defective parts.
 The manufacturer shall, in no event, be responsible for any uncommon, indirect, consequential damages of any nature, which are in excess of the original purchase price of the product.
 A one-time replacement limit applies to all parts benefiting from lifetime coverage.
-This warranty applies to products purchased after July 1st, 2020.
+This warranty applies to products purchased after March 1st 2019.

-DESCRIPTION WARRANTY APPLICATION DEGGIIII TIGIL PARTS Combustion chamber (welds only) and cast iron door frame.
-5 years Surrounds, heat shields, ash drawer, steel legs, pedestal and convector air-mate.
-2 years Removable stainless steel combustion chamber components, secondary air tubes, deflectors and supports.
-2 years Glass retainers, handle assembly, and air control mechanism.
-2 years Carbon steel combustion chamber components, vermiculite baffleand ceramic glass.
-1 year Blower, heat sensors, switches, rheostat, wiring, and other controls.
-1 year Firebricks, paint and gaskets. - Any parts replaced under the warranty (Except firebricks, paint and gaskets) 90 days
+DESCRIPTION WARRANTY APPLICATION PARTS LABOUR Combustion chamber (welds only) and cast iron door frame.
+Lifetime 3 years Surrounds, heat shields, ash drawer, steel legs, pedestal, trims (aluminum extrusions), 5 years 3 years plating (defective manufacture), and convector air-mate.
+Removable stainless steel combustion chamber components, secondary air tubes, 5 years N/A deflectors, and supports.
+Glass retainers, handle assembly, and air control mechanism.
+3 years 1 year Carbon steel combustion chamber components, vermiculite baffle, and C-Cast baffle.
+2 years N/A Standard blower, heat sensors, switches, rheostat, wiring, and other controls.
+1 year 1 year Optional blower, paint (peeling), ceramic glass (thermal breakage only), ceramic fibre 1 year N/A blankets, gaskets, insulation, and other options.
+Firebricks.
+N/A N/A All parts replaced under the warranty.
+90 days N/A